Abdiqasim Salad Hassan: Biography

 Hassan was born in the town of Galdogob, situated in the north-central Mudug region of the former Italian Somaliland.
 His family hails from the Habar Gidir sub-clan of the Gorgaarte Hawiye.

 Hassan pursued his post-secondary education in the USSR, graduating in 1965 from the Biology Department of Lomonosov Moscow State University.

 Political career

 Early career

-A key founder of Somalia's Sulh (reconciliation) group of which former Foreign Minister Abdirahman Jama Barre was also a part, Hassan has held several important positions in the Somali government, most notably as Siad Barre's last Interior Minister.
+A key founder of Somalia's Sulh (reconciliation) group of which former Foreign Minister Abdirahman Jama Barre was also a part, Hassan has held several important positions in the Somali government, most notably as Siad Barre's last Minister of Interior from 1990 to 1991.
 As such, Hassan was responsible for all internal security agencies including the National Security Service (NSS), the Investigative Department of the Somali Revolutionary Socialist Party, the police, and the Deputy Prime Ministership.

 Additionally, Hassan was the 2nd Deputy Prime Minister of Somalia in the late 1980s.
 Abdirahman Jama Barre served opposite him as the 1st Deputy Prime Minister.

 After the Barre's administration's ouster in 1991 and the start of the civil war in Somalia, Hassan left for Cairo.